isakib/appium-android-trainline-example/README.md

 ## Assumptions...

-You are not 100% new to Ruby, Android or Cucumber
+ 1. You are not 100% new to Ruby, Android or Cucumber
+ 2. You have the necessary Android SDKs, tools in place and installed (i.e. adb)
+ 3. You are aware of RVM (or similar tools)

 ## What this is / What's included....